skerryvore/gesflxlrn/README.md

 [GES Flexible Learning 101](https://moodle.gla.ac.uk/course/view.php?id=19809) Link to a "dummy" GES course page on Moodle which we can use to test out ideas, techniques etc. Will also contain "how to" videos, documents and links to resources.

 # Recording and presenting prerecorded lectures
+Add some guidance/ideas on best practice for prerecording lecture type material.

+Advice on practicle aspects of hardware, lighting, sound recording and recording to cloud versus local etc

 - [Zoom](https://support.zoom.us/hc/en-us)
 - [Echo360](https://www.gla.ac.uk/myglasgow/anywhere/onlineteaching/usingecho360/)
 - [MEDIAL](https://www.medial.com/)

 ## Using Zoom to prerecord lectures
+Add examples and how to guides and videos on using Zoom to prerecord lectures

 ## Using Echo360 to prerecord lectures
+Add examples and how to guides and videos on using Echo360 to prerecord lectures

 ## Using Medial to prerecord lectures
+Add examples and how to guides and videos on using MEDIAL to prerecord lectures

 # Adding interactive & peer-to-peer elements
 - PeerWise